unibas-medfak/dynamicreports-core/README.md

 The original source code was first hosted on [sourceforge](https://sourceforge.net/p/dynamicreports) and interactions were carried out through [dynamicreports.org].
 After using this project and libraries, we the maintainers felt compelled to support the development for it has been a great tool.
-However, the source code has not been easily accessible and the original hosting website on which this project was first created is no longer responsive, and we do not want to see a great project go down and disappear like that.
+However, the source code has not been easily accessible, and the original hosting website on which this project was first created is no longer responsive, and we do not want to see a great project go down and disappear like that.